Here are a few Teachable alternatives you can use for hosting your online courses.

 You can refer to my complete review on Podia if you want more information.

 In this section, you’re gonna get some highlights and more importantly comparison with Teachable as a learning management system.

 Where does Podia excel over Teachable?

-- Podia has a dedicated Digital Product selling platform that allows you to sell your informational products
+- Podia is a dedicated Digital Product selling platform that allows you to sell your informational products, webinars, and coachings.

 - Podia has a superior email marketing platform allowing you to send broadcast emails as well as drip campaigns

 - Podia does not charge you any transaction fee on the course sales you make.